Cantera/essci-2018-workshop/participants.md

 The meeting will be hosted by

-* Ray Speth (MIT)
-* Steven DeCaluwe (Colorado School of Mines)
 * Bryan Weber (University of Connecticut)

 ## Attending

 Everyone is welcome to attend the workshop.
-Please email [bryan.weber@uconn.edu](mailto:bryan.weber@uconn.edu) with questions or if you are planning to attend.
+Please email fill out the form at https://goo.gl/forms/7VhyWkvIj0K3W5nC3 if you plan to attend